tecladocode/web-dev-bootcamp/curriculum/section03/lectures/06_html_categories/README.md

 For the most part, phrasing content represents the text of the document and the elements which mark up that text.
 However, phrasing content also includes some unexpected elements: `<img>`, `<audio>`, `<video>`, and others.
 This is because these elements revert to being plain text if the relevant resource can't be retrieved.

-All elements which accept phrasing content are expected to have a decendent which contains some amount of plain text, and this is expected to contain content other than whitespace.
+All elements which accept phrasing content are expected to have a descendent which contains some amount of plain text, and this is expected to contain content other than whitespace.

 You can find a complete list of phrasing content element [here](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Phrasing_content).